 Liam Wong shared a bunch of short but very important tips, which will help you to make your art noticed on the web.
-These mostly work for Instagram and Twitter, but they could be applied to other platforms as well.

 - As an artist – the stats are neat in order to figure out the best time to post your work for higher engagement.
 Engagement makes it sound really heavy.
 But when you spend X amount of time on a piece of art – make sure people actually see it.